Free Tool — 2026 Rules

 Crucial fact: Your tax class does not change the total amount of tax you owe the government for the year.
 It only changes your monthly cash flow.
 When you file your annual tax return (Steuererklärung), everything is balanced out.
 If you paid too much because you were in the "wrong" class, you will get a refund.

-The 6 Tax Classes Explained
+German Tax Classes Explained

 • Class 1 (Steuerklasse I)The standard class for single, divorced, or widowed employees without children.
 This is the default for most young expats.